conterra/mapapps-time-slider/src/main/js/bundles/dn_timeslider/README.md

 # dn_timeslider

-The Time Slider bundle allows the user to change the time extent for FeatureLayers.
+The Time Slider bundle allows the user to change the time extent of the map.

 ## Usage
 **Requirement: map.apps 4.8.0**